Trigodil/Su-57-Aerodynamic-Analysis-V1.5/README.md

 Author: Ayush Sreejith
 Date: March 2026

+Note:AI tools (Claude, Anthropic) were used for latex syntax and proffessional formatting, all aero calculation and DATCOM METHODOLOGY were independently derived by the author.

 Independent aerodynamic analysis of the Su-57 fifth-generation fighter using NASA DATCOM methodology and publicly available data.
 Community